 Types

-The type of an expression is the set of the possible values of that expression.
+In the Compute Engine, the type of an expression is the set of the possible values of that expression.

-The Compute Engine uses a type system to ensure that the operations are performed on the correct types of values.
+The Compute Engine uses a type system to ensure that operations are performed on the correct types of values.

 A type is represented by a type expression, which is a string with a specific syntax.
 For example: